John Weeks Moore: Biography

-He was a son of Jacob Bailey Moore.
+Born in 1807 in Andover, New Hampshire, Moore was a son of Jacob Bailey Moore.
 He was educated at Concord High School and Plymouth Academy, became a printer, and was connected with several journals.
 In 1834 he established the first musical newspaper in New Hampshire, and he afterward edited The World of Music, a quarto, The Musical Library, a folio, and the Daily News.